-As discussed in this EE-note, several of the more complex peripherals (i.e., USB, PCIe, MLB, GigE, and the system acceleration engine) dissipate dynamic power in the V{DD_INT} domain as part of the total internal dynamic current ($I{DD_INT_TOT}$) equation in the processor datasheet.
-This is accounted for in the V{DD_INT} section of the Power Estimation tab in a series of pull-down yellow cells in the Resource Usage table (cells G52:57), and the selectable mode options for each row provide a look-up value into an associated table on another tab in the calculator, as follows:
+As discussed in this EE-note, the more complex peripherals (i.e., USB, MLB, and GigE) dissipate dynamic power in the V{DD_INT} domain as part of the total internal dynamic current ($I{DD_INT_TOT}$) equation in the processor datasheet.
+This is accounted for in the V{DD_INT} section of the Power Estimation tab in a series of pull-down yellow cells in the Resource Usage table, and the selectable mode options for each row provide a look-up value into an associated table on another tab in the calculator, as follows:

-- USBO/1: extracts data from the $I{DD_INT_USB_DYN}$ column on the USB tab - PCIe: extracts data from the I{DD INT PCIE DYN} column on the PCIe tab - MLB: extracts data from the I{DD INT MLB DYN} column on the MLB tab - GigE: extracts data from the IDD_INT_GIGE_DYN column on the GigE tab - Accelerators: extracts data from the Scale Factor column on the Accelerators tab
+- USBO: extracts data from the I{DD_INT_USB_DYN} column on the USB tab - MLB: extracts data from the I{DD_INT_MLB_DYN} column on the MLB tab - GigE: extracts data from the I{DD_INT_GIGE_DYN} column on the GigE tab

 For the MLB and GigE blocks, it is simply a case of selecting whether the peripheral block is used or not used from the pull-down, in which case the calculator will link in the respective addend for the total internal dynamic current calculation (I{DD_INT_TOT}).
-For the USB and PCIe blocks, the supported modes of operation are selectable so that the calculator can extract the appropriate data from the design simulations available on the associated USB and PCIe tabs, respectively.
-For the system acceleration engine, only the Typical setting is available, as discussed in Estimating Accelerator Contribution to Internal Dynamic Current (I{DD INT ACCL DYN), where the scale factor of 0.32 is extracted and applied to the selected f{SYSCLK} and V{DD INT} settings.}
+For the USB block, the supported modes of operation are selectable so that the calculator can extract the appropriate data from the design simulations available on the USB tab.

-For example, consider a system with the following characteristics:
+For example, if the system had the following characteristics:

-USB0: enabled in High-Speed mode
+- USB: enabled in High-Speed mode

-USB1: unusedPCIe: unusedMLB: unusedGigE: enabled
+- MLB: unused

+- GigE: enabled